Articles from "Food for Thought":

 A national movement has been underway for several years now with a with a perfectly reasonable goal: to develop common core educational standards that will apply nationally, rather than have fifty different sets of standards from each state to which educators and publishers must adjust.
 These are intended to be minimum standards, not complete specifications for all curricula at all levels.
 They are also not intended to preclude local decision making.

 All good intentions aside, however, the Common Core State Standards create some thorny issues.
-(See our editorial below for some of them).
 We won’t try to weigh all the advantages and disadvantages of the CCSS in this article.
 However, we thought we would make a few points that might help teachers who are using, or want to start using, the